Ahmedkhalil98/doctors_guide/README.md

 - [ ] show all doctor data in Home Screen
 - [ ] Search by city or specialty in home Screen
 - [ ] register Doctor with code for one time
-- [ ] login doctor with phone number and password
 - [ ] show intro_Screen only one time
 - [ ] dark theme and light theme
 - [ ] add kurdish and Arabic language